13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by iStock

-Fried foods like French fries, doughnuts, fried chicken, and onion rings have a high glycemic index (GI) which spikes blood sugar levels and increases the skin’s production of oil (sebum) clogging pores and leading to breakouts and acne.
-Deep-frying foods in vegetable and canola oil also means you’re consuming trans fats which contain harmful omega-6 fatty acids and free radicals that can clog arteries and reduce blood flow to the skin speeding up wrinkles and premature aging.
-It’s better to bake, grill, or steam your food.
+Fried foods like French fries, doughnuts, fried chicken, and onion rings have a high glycemic index (GI), spiking blood sugar levels and increasing the skin’s oil production (sebum).
+This can clog pores, leading to breakouts and acne.
+Additionally, deep-frying foods in vegetable or canola oil means you’re consuming trans fats, which contain harmful omega-6 fatty acids and free radicals that can clog arteries and reduce blood flow to the skin, speeding up wrinkles and premature aging.

 5. Spinach